 Therefore, OEM embedded analytics software refers to third-party data analytics software that has been designed to be sold to other software companies who offer it to their customers as part of their existing software product package.

-If you already established a software application and want to offer analytics as part of your product, then embedding an OEM analytics solution into your existing application will increase the value of your product, create seamless use experience, and provide easy-to-understand insights of your data.
+If you already established a software application and want to offer analytics as part of your product, then embedding an OEM analytics solution into your existing application will increase the value of your product, create a seamless user experience, and provide easy-to-understand insights into your data.

 How does OEM analytics software work?

 OEM analytics software can be used in many different industries, allowing businesses to collect and analyze data for various purposes.
 The main usage of analytics software is to provide accurate data that users can easily understand and as a result take necessary actions.

 There are many functionalities that OEM analytics software are offering.
 For instance, the OEM software can make suggestions based on data that directly reflect the sales funnel.
 Those could be UX/UI design suggestions, what content to produce, what sales approach might work best, or how to improve the features that you’re offering in your application.